DareData/lp-foundations/assignment_3/README.md

 ## 3- Unit tests

 1. Right now you should have more python modules.
 If not, ensure you have at least 2: one for data cleaning and one for loading/saving data.
-2. We also have a single integration test, but we should have unit tests for each of the functions we have.
+2. We also have a single integration test, but we should have unit tests for each of the non-private functions we have.

 ## 4- Code Review